 Page 2 of 3

-Typical for many standard zoom the lens shows very pronounced barrel distortions at the wide end.
+Typical for many standard zoom the lens shows very pronounced barrel distortion at the wide end.

-At the long end there're virtually no distortions.
+At the long end there is virtually no distortion.

 The chart above has a real-world size of about 120x80cm or 40x the focal length.